nickdnj/vibekit/assets/images/README.md

 The main README references: `assets/images/vibekit-logo.png`

-Simply replace this file with your actual logo and it will appear automatically!
+**To replace with your logo:**
+1. Save your logo as `vibekit-logo.png` in this directory
+2. The README will automatically display your logo
+3. Commit and push the changes to see it on GitHub

+**Current Status:** ✅ Ready for your VibeKit logo!